coinbase/coinbase-ruby/README.md

 ### Check bitcoin prices

-Check the buy or sell price by passing a `quantity` of bitcoin that you'd like to buy or sell.
+Check the buy, sell, or spot price by passing a `quantity` of bitcoin that you'd like to buy or sell.
 This price includes Coinbase's fee of 1% and the bank transfer fee of $0.15.

 ```ruby
 coinbase.buy_price(1).format